 Use simple, recognizable images as button icons.
 Icons with too much detail are difficult to interpret on a TV screen.
 Keep icons simple enough to communicate meaning.
 When possible, use icons that are commonly associated with an action, such as a magnifying glass for performing a search.

 Use accessibility labels to allow audible descriptions of button icons.
 Accessibility labels allow VoiceOver to describe icons to the visually impaired.
-To learn about VoiceOver, see tvOS Accessibility and Accessibility Programming Guide for iOS.
+To learn about VoiceOver, see tvOS Accessibility and UIKit Accessibility.

 If appropriate, show descriptive text beneath an icon button.
 An icon should generally be sufficient for conveying meaning.
 However, if additional text provides useful information or context, put it below the button.